Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = Where can i find ShortCodes ? =
-The shortcodes are automatically generated by clicking the “Enjoy Button” that you can see on text editor of posts and pages.
+The shortcodes are automatically generated by clicking the “Enjoy Instagram Button” that you can see on text editor of posts and pages.
 If you do not see the button of shortcodes, ​you can use these ​shortcode​s​ to:

 [enjoyinstagram_mb] -> Instagram Carousel View